South African Grand Prix: Possibility of a return

 In April 2018, The South African discussed the possibility of South Africa returning to the Formula One Grand Prix calendar with Adrian Scholtz, CEO of Motorsport South Africa.
-He said that the main obstacles are the high costs of hosting such an event and the fact that currently no South African racetrack fulfills the FIA requirements to host a Formula One race, although Kyalami comes close.
+He said the main obstacles are the high costs of hosting the event and the fact that currently no South African racetrack fulfills the FIA requirements to host a Formula One race.

-In early 2023, a deal for a return of the South African Grand Prix for the 2024 season was close to finalization, but in June 2023, the FIA declared that the South African Grand Prix would not return to the F1 calendar for the near future due to the South African government's stance on the Russian invasion of Ukraine.
+In early 2023, a deal for a return of the South African Grand Prix for the 2024 season was close, but in June, the FIA declared that the South African Grand Prix would not return due to the South African government's stance on the Russian invasion of Ukraine.

-In early 2025, South Africa made a new bid for a return of the Grand Prix as early as 2027.
-In June 2025, the FIA approved planned upgrades to the Kyalami circuit to make it fulfill Formula 1 standards.
-However, according to Autosport.com, a new deal is still far from being complete and still seems "far-fetched".
-There is also increased competition from other African countries to host a Formula 1 Grand Prix in Africa, most notably Rwanda and Nigeria.
+In 2025, South Africa made a new bid for a return of the Grand Prix as early as 2027.
+In June 2025, the FIA approved planned upgrades to the Kyalami circuit to make it fulfill Formula One standards.
+However, according to Autosport.com, no deal is imminent, and is "far-fetched".
+There is also competition from other African countries to host Formula One, most notably Rwanda and Nigeria.